pycom/pydocs/content/firmwareapi/pycom/network/lora.md

 * `sf` sets the desired spreading factor.
 Accepts values between 7 and 12.
 * `preamble` configures the number of pre-amble symbols.
 The default value is 8.
 * `coding_rate` can take the following values: `LoRa.CODING_4_5`, `LoRa.CODING_4_6`, `LoRa.CODING_4_7` or `LoRa.CODING_4_8`.
 * `power_mode` can be either `LoRa.ALWAYS_ON`, `LoRa.TX_ONLY` or `LoRa.SLEEP`.
 In `ALWAYS_ON` mode, the radio is always listening for incoming - packets whenever a transmission is not taking place.
 In `TX_ONLY` the radio goes to sleep as soon as the transmission completes.
-In `SLEEP` mode the radio is sent to sleep permanently and won’t accept any commands until the power mode is changed.
+In `SLEEP` mode the radio is sent to sleep permanently and won't accept any commands until the power mode is changed.
 * `tx_iq` enables TX IQ inversion.
 * `rx_iq` enables RX IQ inversion.
 * `adr` enables Adaptive Data Rate.